EENCloud/api-docs/source/includes/_api_asset.md

   - **FLV:** Native format for the system.
 Playable in any Flash player, VLC as well as other players
   - **MP4:** MPEG4 files have a very broad playback compatibility (in line with all the major video players), however *MP4 is NOT a streamable format*, so it is only used for download functionality and will return an error if the video is live
+  - **RTSP:** The Real Time Streaming Protocol (RTSP) is a network control protocol designed for use in entertainment and communications systems to control streaming media servers.
+The protocol is used for establishing and controlling media sessions between endpoints.
+Clients of media servers issue commands such as play, record and pause, to facilitate real-time control of the media streaming from the server to a client (Video On Demand) or from a client to the server (Voice Recording).

 <!-- Placed before "### Video Quality" after the last file format description
     <aside class="warning">While streaming any video format on the web other than FLV (system native format), you may initially get a 502 response</aside>